jennifermhansson/examination/README.md

 A responsive and accessible web project built with HTML, CSS, and JavaScript.
 This project focuses on creating a modern, user-friendly interface and adding interactivity through JavaScript.
 The website contains code written by us, but with AI help for writing generic content text to make it more realistic.
+For some features AI has been a helping hand when stuck on syntax errors, asking for hints to lead us in the right direction to be able to solve the problem.

 ---